EddyVerbruggen/nativescript-particle/README.md

 git clone https://github.com/EddyVerbruggen/nativescript-particle
 cd nativescript-particle/src
 npm i
 npm run demo.ios # or demo.android
 ```

-> Tip: If you get fed up by entering your login credentials every time, set the `PARTICLE_USERNAME` and `PARTICLE_PASSWORD` properties to reflect your own, at `demo/app/main-view-modal.ts`.
+> Tip: If you get tired entering your login credentials every time you log in, set the [`PARTICLE_USERNAME` and `PARTICLE_PASSWORD` properties to reflect your own](https://github.com/EddyVerbruggen/nativescript-particle/blob/618dea7d0a5d3c1cd9cb287e70142375547faa60/demo/app/main-view-model.ts#L7-L8).

 ## API
 All examples below assume you have these imports and instantiated the `Particle` class: